mseeks/revisionist/docs/GAME_DESIGN.md

 ## Core Gameplay Loop

-1. **Receive Objective**: AI generates a grand historical goal requiring cross-timeline coordination (e.g., "Prevent World War I" or "Accelerate the Industrial Revolution")
+1. **AI-Generated Objective**: AI creates a unique grand historical goal requiring cross-timeline coordination (e.g., "Prevent World War I" or "Accelerate the Industrial Revolution")
 2. **Strategic Planning**: Choose which historical figures to contact and plan your initial approach
 3. **Iterative Message Cycle**: For each of your up to 5 messages:
    - **Message Dispatch**: Send one message (160 characters) to a chosen historical figure